Ph.D. in Biochemistry

 - BCH 705: Signal Transduction and Cellular Regulation

-- BCH 801: Departmental Seminar (Thursdays) and Graduate Seminar (Fridays)
+- BCH 801 and 810: Departmental Seminar (Thursdays) and Graduate Seminar (Fridays)

 Following the core coursework, students may enroll in up to two advanced courses, chosen by the student based on recommendations from their thesis advisor, designed to support their thesis project.
 Advanced topics range from biophysical chemistry, advanced molecular biology, metabolism, bioinformatics, or several topics offered through other departments on campus.
 Students usually complete coursework is completed by the end of the second year.
 In addition, students gain teaching experience by participating as teaching assistants for one or more semesters.
 Students also attend weekly departmental seminars presented by eminent visiting scientists.